Building#

 -lhpk_fft_avx2_fp32 -lhpk_fft_avx512_fp32 -lhpk_core -ldl

-Linking with -ldl is required since the dlsym() call is present in the binary whether or not it is actually called at run time.
-It would be called, for example, to make a double precision factory, if such were done by this application.
-(Actually, as of version 2.34, the GNU C Library, libc, has integrated libdl, so applications do not need to link with -ldl anymore.
-Doing so still works, but libdl is empty.)
+On older systems, linking with -ldl is required, since the dlsym() call is present in the application regardless of whether or not it is actually called at run time.
+The function would be called, for example, to make a double precision factory if the application were to request it.
+However, as of version 2.34 of the GNU C Library, libc.so.6 has integrated the functions for dynamic linking, so libdl.a is empty, and it is no longer necessary to use the link flag -ldl.

 To disable dynamic symbol lookup in the previous example, compile instead with